 - "mask_input": The value (String) is the "MaskInputMode" that tells the program which segmented histology images to expect as inputs for fascicles.
-Required. - As listed in Enums (Enums), modes include - 1.
+Required. - As listed in Enums (S6 Text), modes include - 1.
 "INNERS": Program expects segmented images of only inner fascicle boundaries. - 2.
-"INNER_AND_OUTER_SEPARATE": Program expects segmented image of inners in one file and segmented image of outers in another file.

-- 3. "INNER_AND_OUTER_COMPILED": Program expects a single segmented image containing boundaries of both inners and outers. - "scale_input": The value (String) is the "ScaleInputMode" that tells the program which type of scale input to look for. - As listed in Enums (Enums), known "ScaleInputModes" include - 1.
-"MASK": The program will determine image scale from the user's scale bar mask image and the scale_bar_length parameter. - 2.
-"RATIO": The program will use the scale directly specified in scale_ratio.
-If using this option, a scale bar image need not be provided. - "nerve": The value (String) is the "NerveMode" that tells the program if there is an outer nerve boundary (epineurium) segmented image to incorporate into the model.
-Required. - As listed in Enums (Enums), known modes include - 1.
-"PRESENT": Program expects a segmented image for a nerve (n.tif) to incorporate into the model.
+"INNER_AND_OUTER_SEPARATE": Program expects segmented image of inners in one file and segmented image of outers in another file. - "INNER_AND_OUTER_COMPILED": Program expects a single segmented image containing boundaries of both inners and outers. - "nerve": The value (String) is the "NerveMode" that tells the program if there is an outer nerve boundary (epineurium) segmented image to incorporate into the model.
+Required. - As listed in Enums (S6 Text), known modes include - "PRESENT": Program expects a segmented image for a nerve (n.tif) to incorporate into the model.
 The value must be PRESENT if multifascicular nerve, but can also be PRESENT if monofascicular. - 2.
 "NOT_PRESENT": Program does not try to incorporate a nerve boundary into the model.
 The value cannot be NOT_PRESENT if multifascicular nerve, but can be NOT_PRESENT if monofascicular. - "deform": The value (String) is the "DeformationMode" that tells the program which method to use to deform the nerve within the cuff.
 If the "NerveMode" (i.e., "nerve" parameter) is defined as "NOT_PRESENT" then the "DeformationMode" (i.e., "deform" parameter) must be "NONE".
-Required. - As listed in Enums (Enums), known modes include - 1.
+Required. - As listed in Enums (S6 Text), known modes include - 1.
 "NONE": The program does not deform the nerve when it is placed in the cuff electrode.
-In the pipeline's current implementation, this should be the value for all nerve samples without epineurium (i.e., "NOT_PRESENT" for "nerve"). - "PHYSICS": The program uses a physics-based deformation of the nerve to the final inner profile of the nerve cuff, morphing from the original trace towards a circular trace.
+In the pipeline's current implementation, this should be the value for all nerve samples without epineurium (i.e., "NOT_PRESENT" for "nerve"). - 2.
+"PHYSICS": The program uses a physics-based deformation of the nerve to the final inner profile of the nerve cuff, morphing from the original trace towards a circular trace.
 In the pipeline's current implementation, this is the only "DeformationMode" for deforming compound nerve samples.
 See "deform_ratio" below; if deform_ratio = 0, then the original nerve trace is used and if deform_ratio = 1, then the nerve trace will be made circular. - "ci_perineurium_thickness": The value (String) is the "PerineuriumThicknessMode" that tells the program which method to use to define perineurium thickness.
-Required. - As listed in Enums (Enums), known "PerineuriumThicknessModes" include - "MEASURED": The program determines the average thickness of the perineurium using the provided inner and outer boundaries (i.e., "MaskInputMode": INNER_AND_OUTER_SEPARATE or INNER_AND_OUTER_COMPILED).
+Required. - As listed in Enums (S6 Text), known "PerineuriumThicknessModes" include - "MEASURED": The program determines the average thickness of the perineurium using the provided inner and outer boundaries (i.e., "MaskInputMode": INNER_AND_OUTER_SEPARATE or INNER_AND_OUTER_COMPILED).
 The thickness is determined by finding the half the difference in diameters of the circles with the same areas as the inner and outer traces of the fascicle. - 2.
-Linear relationships between fascicle diameter and perineurium thickness as stored in config/ system/ci_peri_thickness.json: - "GRINBERG_2008" - "PIG_VN_INHOUSE_200523" - "RAT_VN_INHOUSE_200601" - "HUMAN_VN_INHOUSE_200601" - "reshape_nerve": The value (String) is the "ReshapeNerveMode" that tells the program which final nerve profile (post-deformation) to use when "deform" is set to "PHYSICS".
-Required.
+Linear relationships between fascicle diameter and perineurium thickness as stored in config/system/ci_peri_thickness.json: - "GRINBERG 2008"